ve345/CS193HW1/README.md

 3. Run `git clone URL`, replacing URL with what you copied in step 2.
 (It will ask for GitHub credentials)

+4. Run `cd homework-1-USERNAME`, replacing USERNAME with your username (eg. "ahn99") to naviage to the directory with our answers.sh worksheet

+5. Run `ls` and make sure you see `answers.sh`.
+Don't worry about any other files for now.

-4. You are ready to go!
+6. You are ready to go!
 Start typing your answers in `answers.sh`.
 To edit `answers.sh` type in either `vim answers.sh` or `nano answers.sh`.
 Use the editor that you prefer.

-5. Take a look at the **Terminal_Guide.md** file in the repository.
+7. Take a look at the **Terminal_Guide.md** file in the repository.
 This document reviews the content found in lecture.
 Everything you need to complete this assignment can be found there.

 ## Important Notes!!!!
 (Please read!!!)